rjimeno/linux-sysadmin-interview-questions/README.md

     * At its core, it translates more readily memorized domain names to the numerical IP addresses needed for locating and identifying computer services and devices with the underlying network protocols.
+    * TODO: Elaborate on the advanced features.

 * What is HTTP?
+    * The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, hypermedia information systems.
+HTTP is the foundation of data communication for the World Wide Web.

 * What is an HTTP proxy and how does it work?
+    * A proxy server is a server (a computer system or an application) that acts as an intermediary for requests from clients seeking resources from other servers.
+An HTTP proxy is Web proxy and uses the HTTP protocol.
+HTTP proxies can be used for multiple purposes including availability, reliability, anonymity, caching and more.

 * Describe briefly how HTTPS works.
 * What is SMTP?
 Give the basic scenario of how a mail message is delivered via SMTP.
 * What is RAID?
 What is RAID0, RAID1, RAID5, RAID10?